 Many programs usher people right from detox to rehab, building upon momentum and ensuring that the person doesn’t have the opportunity to return home and slip up before rehab begins.
 Some programs even provide detox and rehab services in the same facility, providing an ideal continuity of care process.

 Help for Addiction

-Detox is serious business and something we take very seriously at The Oaks at La Paloma.
-We offer a medical detox that allows those with an addiction to safely, carefully get the substances out of their system with the least amount of discomfort and risk.
+Detox is something we take very seriously at The Oaks at La Paloma.
+We offer a medical detox that allows those with an addiction to safely and carefully get the substances out of their system with the least amount of discomfort and risk.
 Detox usually takes place in a separate wing, and our medical staff monitors progress every step along the way, making adjustments and dealing with issues as they arise.
 We are happy to talk through the process with you in detail, if you have questions or concerns about how your therapy will progress.
-Just call to speak with one of our knowledgeable operators.

-If you think you or someone you know is in need of detox or drug treatment for an addiction, contact us to schedule an intake appointment.
+Please call our 24-hour, toll-free helpline, 901-350-4575 to speak with one of our knowledgeable and caring admissions coordinators.
+If you think you or someone you know is in need of detox or drug treatment for an addiction, please call us today to schedule an intake appointment.

 1 Badill, Chitra and Boskey, Elizabeth.
 “Alcohol Withdrawal Symptoms.”
 Healthline.
 30 June 2016.
 Web.
 Accessed 14 July 2017.